macroxue/keyboard-diy/README.md

  * Use soldering iron to remove insulation at the end of each wire
  * Wire rows of the left half to rows of the right half, so logically there are 5 rows.

-### Connect left columns to controller: 30 minutes
+### Connecting left columns to controller: 30 minutes
  * Ground the silver-colored mesh to GND pin of the controller.
 Ghost keys can pop up without this.
  * Wire columns of the left half to the controller